run-ai/docs/docs/Researcher/scheduling/auto-delete-jobs.md

 ## Enable Automatic Deletion in Cluster (Admin only)

-In order for automatic deletion to work, the On-premise Kubernetes cluster needs to be modified.
+In order for automatic deletion to work, the on-prem Kubernetes cluster needs to be modified.
 The feature relies on a Kubernetes feature gate "<a href="https://kubernetes.io/docs/concepts/workloads/controllers/ttlafterfinished/" target="_self">TTLAfterFinished</a>"

 __Note__: different Kubernetes distributions have different locations and methods to add feature flags.
 The instructions below are an example based on [Kubespray](https://github.com/kubernetes-sigs/kubespray){target=_blank}.
 Refer to the documentation of your Kubernetes distribution.